There are two Cattails in the Garden marsh - Common Cattail or Broadleaf Cattail, T. latifolia L., and Narrow-leaved Cattail, T. angustifolia L.

 Stems: Stems of both species are erect and range from 3 to 9 feet high.
 Just below the inflorescence the stem of T. latifolia is 3 to 7 mm thick whereas T. angustifolia is 2 to 3 mm thick.
 The middle stem section of T. latifolia is 1 - 2 cm thick whereas that of T. angustifolia is only 5 - 12 mm thick.

-In T. angustifolia, staminate scales are variable in color, straw-color to medium brown; flowers are shorter, 4 to 6 mm with anthers 1.5 -2 mm.
+In T. angustifolia, staminate scales are variable in color, straw-color to medium brown; flowers are shorter, 4 to 6 mm with anthers 1.5 to 2 mm.
 Pistillate spikes are a darkish brown in all stages with whitish stigmas to the flowers, which are 2 mm in flower, but 5 - 7 mm in fruit.
 Pistillate flowers have bracteoles but are so small magnification is needed to see them.
 Pistil hair tips are medium brown.

 Seed: Seeds are dry straw-colored and surrounded by the pistillate hair which allows the seed dispersion by the wind.